 Regardless the stay means the ban should not be enforced.
 That did not stop a young Australian-Iranian boy from being denied entry to the USA to attend space camp in the early confusion of the ban.
 It also hasn’t stopped a Canada-born Muslim youth being turned away at the border just yesterday under unclear circumstances.
 He was travelling with his teammates for a university sports tournament.

-What other factors may have affected the visa delay?
 The Trump government is currently conducting an unprecedented campaign to deport undocumented migrants that goes beyond the Obama Administration’s callous tactics.
-This especially targets Americans of Latin American origin.
-The Trump Administration continues to promise the building of a new wall between the USA and Mexico.
-Are Latins suspect short-term visa applicants too?
+Perhaps this also impacts processing of short-term visa applications.